2013 Hyderabad blasts: Domestic

 President Pranab Mukherjee offered condolences to the bereaved families and condemned the blasts as "acts of cowardice".
 Prime Minister Manmohan Singh consoled the next of kin of those killed and seriously injured.
 The Chief Minister of Andhra Pradesh, Kiran Kumar Reddy, announced a compensation of ₹600000 to the next of kin of those killed in the blasts and promised to bear the medical expenses of the injured.
 Home Minister Sushilkumar Shinde visited the blast site on the morning of 22 February and said that an investigation had been launched by a probe team appointed by the Andhra Pradesh government.

 On the next day, speaking in the Lok Sabha, Leader of the opposition and senior Bharatiya Janata Party (BJP) leader Sushma Swaraj said political parties must fight non-state terror unitedly while calling out the central and Andhra Pradesh governments for their failure to prevent the twin explosions.
 "The nation needs to be united, the political parties need to get united.
-The moment that happens, we will be capable of fighting terror," She controversially linked the twin blasts with a provocative speech made earlier by Akbaruddin Owaisi stating "Do these blasts have a connection with the provocative speeches made by an honourable member of this house?" which Asaduddin Owaisi his brother described "unfortunate" and "irresponsible".
+The moment that happens, we will be capable of fighting terror," She controversially linked the twin blasts with a provocative speech made earlier by Akbaruddin Owaisi stating "Do these blasts have a connection with the provocative speeches made by an honourable member of this house?" which Asaduddin Owaisi (his brother) described as "unfortunate" and "irresponsible".
 The spokesperson for Bharatiya Janta Party Ravi Shankar Prasad said, "Several innocent lives have been lost in the Hyderabad blasts.
 The government should stop playing politics on the issue of terrorism.
 We want the government to take appropriate action.
 There should be better coordination between the Centre and the state governments. [..]This government should rise above vote-bank politics."